 Butternut White Bean Purée w/ Roasted Brussels Sprouts

 I hope you guys try this Butternut White Bean Purée and love it as much as we do!
-Please leave me a comment below with your feedback.
+Please leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I don’t miss it.
 Enjoy!

 - 4 cups cubed butternut squash (peeled and seeds removed)

 - 1 15 oz can white beans (rinsed and drained) (or 1 1/5 cups cooked white beans)

 - salt & pepper to taste

 Preheat oven to 400 degrees F. Line a baking sheet with parchment paper and set aside.